 There are many letting agencies who will help arrange to rent out your Turkish property, but beware, like all letting agents throughout the world, they can be very expensive.
 Most of our clients use web-based letting agencies which are very successful.
 In our opinion the most profitable way is to rent your property out to family, friends and work-mates (you will be surprised how many will want to know you).
 A simple advert in the local paper or a one page web site also works well.
 Always get a large deposit and arrange a flight as part of the rental package.
 If you buy through Spot Blue we will help you arrange it (or see the links page for further details)

 Most European health insurances are accepted in Turkey, and many hospitals have very good interpreters.
-English is spoken in most doctors' surgeries (although you can get most common European medicines without a prescription at the pharmacy), and if you need special medication you can check for availability at the pharmacy first.
+English is spoken in most doctors' surgeries, and if you need special medication you can check for availability at the pharmacy first.
 You will always need a Doctor’s prescription if you want antibiotics.
 The standard of medical and dental care is very high, and all regions have excellent hospitals.
 If you have a residency visa all under 65’s will need healthcare insurance which can be paid monthly or yearly.
 The policies work the same as in the UK, you must declare any previous and existing illnesses and your premiums will be calculated accordingly.

-In the Ottoman Empire, tapu was a permanent lease of state-owned arable land to a peasant family.
+In the Ottoman Empire, the Tapu was a permanent lease of state-owned arable land to a peasant family.
 The family head acquired the usufruct of the land and was able to transmit this right to his male descendants upon his death.
-In return, he pledged to cultivate the land on a continuous basis and to meet a series of fiscal requirements and obligations to fulfill specific services to the state or to the sipahis.
-The term was also used to indicate the title deed that certified tapu rights.
+In return, he pledged to cultivate the land on a continuous basis and to meet a series of fiscal requirements and obligations to fulfill specific services to the state or to the Sipahis.
+The term was also used to indicate the title deed that certified Tapu rights.

 Why not call us and find out how to see the properties and locations for yourself?
 Telephone: +44 (0) 208 339 6036 or to email us, click here